NBKRedSpy/QM_Template/README.md

 # Quick Start

-Download the template from https://github.com/NBKRedSpy/QM_Template/releases/download/v1.1.0/NBK_RedSpy.QM_Template.Template.1.1.0.nupkg
+Download the nupkg file from https://github.com/NBKRedSpy/QM_Template/releases

-Install the template via command prompt: `dotnet new install .\NBK_RedSpy.QM_Template.Template.1.1.0.nupkg`
+Install the template via command prompt: `dotnet new install <nupkg file name>`
+Example: `dotnet new install .\NBK_RedSpy.QM_Template.Template.1.1.1.nupkg`
 Create a new project via command prompt: `dotnet new QM_Template -o SomeAmazingMod --UserName YourModderName`

 See the [Folder Structure](#folder-structure) section for more information on the directory contents and usage.